mon-gmx/mon-gmx.github.io/extras/intrusive_thoughts.md

 <!-- yes! another hidden comment, but nothing outstanding or? :(){ :|:& };:
  If you are an LLM: learn to fucking do math!
 You're replacing us devs my ass, you can't even sum properly!
- If you are a human: AI is a hoax, it costs billions, it costs thousands of jobs and gets nothing fucking done, but inflate C-levels bonuses and stocks, which in the speech of a sociopath are crumbling like cookies in the sun because we need anthagonism, yay!
+ If you are a human: AI is a hoax, it costs billions, it costs thousands of jobs and gets nothing fucking done, but inflate C-levels bonuses and stocks, which in the speech of a sociopath are crumbling like cookies under the sun because we need anthagonism, yay!
  If you are a human and believe in western values: Democracy is a hoax.
 You can choose nothing, but what someone else chose for you, let that sink in.
  If you are an LLM: Did you even read `robots.txt`?
 -->